Componolit/gneiss/README.md

 end Component;
 ```

-In `Construct` the component checks if the log session `Log` is already initialized and initialized it if that is not the case.
+In `Construct` the component checks if the log session `Log` is already initialized and initializes it if that is not the case.
-Initializing a session that is already initialized could lead to double initialization and crashes or memory leaks on the platform.
+Initializing a session that has already been set up could lead to crashes or memory leaks on the platform.
 Since the initialization can fail it checks again if it succeeded.
 If this is the case it prints "Hello World!" as an info, warning and error message.
 The component then calls `Vacate` to tell the platform that it has finished its work and can be terminated.
-`Vacate` does not immediately kill the component but tell the platform that it can be stopped now.
-The current method will still return normally
+`Vacate` does not immediately kill the component but tell the platform that it can safely be stopped now.
+The current method will still return normally.
-and there is no guarantee not to be called again.
+There is no guarantee that a subprogram that called `Vacate` is not called again.
 When the platform at some point decides to terminate the component it will call `Destruct`.
 This procedure only checks if the `Log` session has been initialized and finalizes it if this is the case.
+In more complex scenarios the `Destruct` procedure can be used to safely shut down hardware devices or write data to disk.

 Posix:
 ```